ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/content-and-app-layout/introduction/understanding-widgets.html.markdown

 <td width="17">
 </td>
 <td width="685">
   This support a common way of managing multi-dimensional menus by entering all menu elements in a dialog.
 You can then choose the type of menu as a widget property.
 Currently, we only support one menu style but will be adding many more soon.
-Please contact [support@applicationcraft.com](mailto:support@applicationcraft.com) if there is a specific menu type you would like to see implemented soon.
+Please contact <a href="mailto:support@applicationcraft.com">support@applicationcraft.com</a> if there is a specific menu type you would like to see implemented soon.

 </td>
 </tr>